appwrite/appwrite/docs/tutorials/add-runtime.md

 ### 2.4 The Error Schema

-All errors that occur during the execution of a user's function **MUST** be returned using this JSON Object otherwise Appwrite will be unable to parse them for the user.
+All errors that occur during the execution of a user's function **MUST** be returned using this JSON Object, otherwise Appwrite will be unable to parse them for the user.

 ```json
 {